shaundon/codakuma-website/cv.markdown

     August 2013 – March 2017
 </div>

 I worked on a range of projects across Ensighten’s product line.
-My most notable work was developing and championing Ensighten’s design system, which honed their disparate, confusing UIs into a single coherent experience that felt like one family of products.
+My most notable work was developing Ensighten’s design system, which honed their disparate, confusing UIs into a single coherent experience that felt like one family of products.

 ### 🖥️&nbsp;&nbsp;[ICUK](https://www.icuk.net)